lightbug-io/docs/apps/cloud/creating-account.md

 An account is needed to get started with the cloud platform and attached devices.

+Lightbug accounts are shared across all Lightbug interfaces.

 ## Registration

 First, [navigate to the login page](https://lightbug.cloud/#/auth/login).